What Is Title Insurance?

 Jump to insight

-Title insurance costs from 0.5% to 1% of your property cost but can save you thousands in potential legal fees.
+The one-time cost of title insurance typically ranges from 0.5% to 1% of your property cost, but it can save you thousands in potential legal fees.

 Jump to insight